h2non/sharedworkers-angular-poc/README.md

 ## About

-This proof of concept aims to test some features of Web Shared and AngularJS two-way DOM data binding, sharing data states and application events across multiple windows instances using a basic implementation of a event bus service.
+This proof of concept aims to test some features of Web Shared WebWorkers and AngularJS two-way DOM data binding, sharing data states and application events across multiple windows instances using a basic implementation of a event bus service.

 ## Test it